 The most common mental issues I treat are anxiety and depression.
 Depression can also take the form of anger towards one’s self or others.
 When people struggle with chronic fear, a sense of impending doom, or feelings of hopelessness, in some cases, it may be simply because things are not going according to their expectations.

 People who struggle with chronic anxiety are usually very astute.
 They struggle with a conflicted mind.
 While they strongly believe that things in their lives should go in a specific order, they are also very aware that with the exception of death, nothing in our lives is guaranteed.
 A good job is not guaranteed, love is not guaranteed, health is not guaranteed.

 People who struggle with anxiety seem to be stuck in a situation analogous to the Catholic description of purgatory.
-They enjoy the idea of a structured and predictable life, however they are aware that such a life is not entirely realistic because it is dependent on changing variables beyond their control.
-They recognize that in order to seek fulfillment that they must take risks, but they are terrified of the consequences associated with failing, hence they remain stuck in a box they know is not a box.
+They enjoy the idea of structured and predictable life, however, they are aware that such a life is not entirely realistic because it is dependent on changing variables beyond their control.
+They recognize that in order to seek fulfillment that they must take risks, but they are terrified of the consequences associated with failing, hence, they remain stuck.

 Depression is not an all or nothing type of diagnosis.
 It happens on a continuum and ranges from mild, temporary episodes of dysphoria to severe, persistent depression.
 Clinical depression is the most severe form of depression.
 It is not the same as what we feel after a death or the loss of a job.
 If you would like to read more about the signs and symptoms of clinical depression you can do so here.